ElecBeholder/EgoEverything/Generation/README.md

             "bbox": [100, 150, 200, 250]
           },
           "raw_output": {
             "raw_qa": "Where did I place the coffee mug?
-You placed the coffee mug on the desk next to the laptop", "CoT": "<Complete Gemini output including chain of thought>", "scenario": "User is looking for their coffee mug after finishing work" },
+On the desk", "CoT": "<Complete Agent reasoning process>",
+            "scenario": "User is looking for their coffee mug" },
           "token_usage": 2300,
           "question": "Where did I put my coffee mug?", "answer": [
             "On the desk next to the laptop",
             "On the kitchen counter",
             "On the coffee table",
             "On the bookshelf",
             "On the windowsill"
           ],
-          "correct": 0
+          "correct": 0,
+          "review_passed": true,
+          "review_attempts": 1
         }
       ]
     }